geojson/draft-geojson/charter.md

 specification have hindered and continue to hinder implementers.
 This working group is charged with the following tasks:

-- improving the clarity of the GeoJSON format specification.
+- The improvement in the clarity of the GeoJSON format specification.
-- removing features that have not been widely implemented or have hampered interoperability.
+- The deprecation and further removal of features that have not been widely implemented or have hampered interoperability.
-- adding implementation advice to the specification.
+- The addition of implementation advice to the specification.
-- adding extension advice to the specification.
+- The addition of extension advice to the specification.

 The addition of new features to the GeoJSON format specification is not within the charter of this working group.